open5e/open5e/source/equipment/magic-items/rod-of-lordly-might.rst

 properties associated with six different buttons that are set in a row along the haft.
 It has three other properties as well, detailed below.

-**Six Buttons.** You can press one of the rod’s six buttons as a bonus action.
-A button’s effect lasts until you push a different button or until you push the same button again, which causes the rod to revert to its normal form.
+**Six Buttons.** You can press one of the rod's six buttons as a bonus action.
+A button's effect lasts until you push a different button or until you push the same button again, which causes the rod to revert to its normal form.

 If you press **button 1**, the rod becomes a *flame*

-*tongue*, as a fiery blade sprouts from the end opposite the rod’s flanged head.
+*tongue*, as a fiery blade sprouts from the end opposite the rod's flanged head.

-If you press **button 2**, the rod’s flanged head folds down and two crescent-­shaped blades spring out, transforming the rod into a magic battleaxe that grants a +3 bonus to attack and damage rolls made with it.
+If you press **button 2**, the rod's flanged head folds down and two crescent-­shaped blades spring out, transforming the rod into a magic battleaxe that grants a +3 bonus to attack and damage rolls made with it.

-If you press **button 3**, the rod’s flanged head folds down, a spear point springs from the rod’s tip, and the rod’s handle lengthens into a 6-­foot haft, transforming the rod into a magic spear that grants a +3 bonus to attack and damage rolls made with it.
+If you press **button 3**, the rod's flanged head folds down, a spear point springs from the rod's tip, and the rod's handle lengthens into a 6-­foot haft, transforming the rod into a magic spear that grants a +3 bonus to attack and damage rolls made with it.